- Project Management

 There are various processes that occur within the Design team, leave requests, outside eCampus projects, annual reviews, etc.

-As of 2017, we moved projects and processes to Airtable.
+Projects and processes are in Airtable.
 Contact Madara to get access.

 - Weekly meetings for catching up on stuff, except for the week we have a staff meeting

 - Brown Bags sessions to hear about conference proceedings or cool stuff

 - Tool Palooza Work Jam Session

 - Three times a year OKR (Objectives and Key Results) meetings

 - Monthly or Semi-monthly check-in with Associate Director of Teaching and Learning